 Use Encryptions: Encrypt your VoIP traffic to protect it from eavesdropping and interception.
 Use secure protocols such as Transport Layer Security (TLS) and Secure Real-time Transport Protocol (SRTP) to secure your VoIP traffic.

 Educate Your Users: By educating your employees you are ensuring that your efforts to maintain the security of your VoIP phone systems are not in vain.
 Educate your users so they know how to use the devices and avoid being a vulnerable point to cyberattacks.

-Apply policies among employees such as having strong passwords, changing their passwords at least once a year, two-factor authentication to allow access, not having voice messages in the mailbox for a long time to prevent private information contained in those messages from being stolen, and mobile security policies for employees who use VoIP system apps on their mobile devices so that they are not a vulnerable point of cyberattacks.
+Apply policies among employees such as having strong passwords, changing their passwords at least once a year, two-factor authentication to allow access, not having voice messages in the mailbox for a long time to prevent private information contained in those messages from being stolen, and mobile security policies for employees who use VoIP system apps on their mobile devices so that they are not a vulnerable point of cyberattack.